 Enter the searchable basepair range for HVI and click Add.
 Repeat for HVII.
-If your sample has the standard read length (see above) just double-click on the HVI or HVII icons.
-Enter all differences from the rCRS.
+If your sample has the standard read length see above just double-click on the HVI or HVII icons.
+Enter all difference from the rCN.

 Click search.